General BJCP Questions

 What is JudgeNet and how does it relate to the BJCP?

 JudgeNet is a private e-mail forum, provided through the courtesy of Synchro Systems, for the discussion of beer judging and related matters.
 It is open to all.
-It is not officially connected to the BJCP in any way but it is obviously used heavily by BJCP members.
+It is not officially connected to the BJCP in any way but it was historically used heavily by BJCP members.
 The BJCP finds it convenient to post announcements and general comments to the JudgeNet readership.
 JudgeNet Subscription info can be found at: www.synchro.com/judge.

 There is also a forum for members where BJCP matters can be discussed.Back to top